 The Appropriations Clause is the cornerstone of Congress’s “power of the purse.”
 It assigns to Congress the role of final arbiter of the use of public funds.
-The source of Congress’s power to spend derives from Article I, Section 8, Clause 1.
+The source of Congress’s power to spend derives from the Necessary and Proper Clause (Article I, Section 8, Clause 18) or, as some modern commentators aver, from Article I, Section 8, Clause 1 (Taxation and Spending Clauses), or possibly as an implication from the Appropriations Clause itself.
 The Appropriations Clause provides Congress with a mechanism to control or to limit spending by the federal government.
 The Framers chose the particular language of limitation, not authorization, for the first part of the clause and placed it in Section 9 of Article I, along with other restrictions on governmental actions to limit, most notably, executive action.

 In The Federalist No. 58, James Madison described the centrality of the power of the purse’s role in the growth of representative government and its particular importance in the Constitution’s governmental structure:

 Under the Articles of Confederation, under which Congress possessed the power to appropriate, there was no independent executive authority.
-With the creation of an executive under the Constitution, the Founders decided, in the words of Justice Joseph Story in Commentaries on the Constitution of the United States, "to preserve in full vigor the constitutional barrier between each department . . . that each should possess equally . . . the means of self-protection.”
+With the creation of an executive under the Constitution, the Founders decided, in the words of Justice Joseph Story in Commentaries on the Constitution of the United States (1883), “to preserve in full vigour the constitutional barrier between each department . . . that each should possess equally . . . the means of self-protection.”
 An important means of self-protection for the legislative department was its ability to restrict the executive’s access to public resources “but in Consequence of Appropriations made by Law.”
 Justice Story continues:

 The second part of the clause, the “Statement and Account” provision, resulted from an amendment offered by George Mason of Virginia in the final days of the Convention.
 Mason proposed that “an Account of the public expenditures should be annually published.”
 Questions concerning the wisdom and practicality of this proposal led to the adoption of an amendment, offered by James Madison, to substitute the less-demanding “from time to time” for “annually.”
-This “would enjoin the duty of frequent publication," Madison argued, "but leave enough to the discretion of the legislature.”
-The requirement for a “Statement and Account,” said Justice Story, makes Congress’s responsibility as guardian of the public treasure “complete and perfect” by requiring an account of receipts and expenditures “that the people may know what money is expended, for what purposes, and by what authority.”
-Today, the “discretion of the legislature” is a “plenary power to exact any reporting and accounting [the Congress] considers appropriate in the public interest."
-Richardson v.
-United States (1974).
+This “would enjoin the duty of frequent publications,” Madison argued, “and leave enough to the discretion of the legislature.”
+The requirement for a “Statement and Account,” said Justice Story, makes Congress’s responsibility as guardian of the public treasure “complete and perfect” by requiring an account of receipts and expenditures “that the people may know, what money is expended, for what purposes, and by what authority.”
+Today, the “discretion of the legislature” is a “plenary power to exact any reporting and accounting [the Congress] considers appropriate in the public interest.”
+United States v.
+Richardson (1974).

 The courts have consistently recognized the primacy given to Congress by the Appropriations Clause in allocating the resources of the Treasury.
 As the Supreme Court declared in Cincinnati Soap Co. v.
 United States (1937), the Appropriations Clause “was intended as a restriction upon the disbursing authority of the Executive department.”
 It means simply that “no money can be paid out of the Treasury unless it has been appropriated by an act of Congress.”
 In United States v.
 MacCollom (1976), the Court articulated an “established rule” that “the expenditure of public funds is proper only when authorized by Congress, not that public funds may be expended unless prohibited by Congress.”